Tips to stay well during COVID-19Sunday, 29 March 2020

 As a temporary measure, and to ensure people with diabetes have access to the medication they need, some pharmacies are now limiting medications, including insulin, to a one-month supply and there will be limits on some NDSS products.

-At this time, we recommend you order the only medication your chemist ahead of time, as it may take them a few days to access your supplies.
+At this time, we recommend you order your medications from your chemist ahead of time, as it may take them a few days to access your supplies.

 Only order what you need.
 There is no need to stockpile.